 - Moderate the communication: Deal with one issue at a time.
 Don’t intertwine performance issues.
 Close one gate at a time.
 Start with the pleasant move to the unpleasant and end with the sweet spots.
 It gives a feeling of holistic fairness.
 A neutral entity in the room can surely help moderate.

-- Force rank: Sit back; take a neutral viewpoint of the year.
+- Force rank: Sit back; take a neutral view of the year.
 All are not equal in performance.
 Make a ranked list of team members and be rational.
 In the case of a tie apply a differentiator.
 A personal favourite may not always deliver.

 An appraisal is about the development of individuals for the coming year.
 Give and take feedback.
 Set goals and back their accomplishment with a developmental learning plan.
 Don’t make it a ritual.
 Appraisals on time go a long way.
 Not discussing an assessment frankly is the greatest “corporate sin.”

-Use appraisal process to build great relationships.
+Use the appraisal process to build great relationships.
 After all, relationships only mature when discomfort is managed in a comfortable way.

 Enjoy the process, use humour, use suggestions & ideas look at alternatives.
 Make it active.
 Appraisals are an important part of the organization’s policy.
 Use it as an opportunity to enhance performance and culture.